ory/sdk/clients/client/go/docs/CreateProjectNormalizedPayload.md

 NewCreateProjectNormalizedPayloadWithDefaults instantiates a new CreateProjectNormalizedPayload object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAccountExperienceContactUrl

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceContactUrl() string`

+GetAccountExperienceContactUrl returns the AccountExperienceContactUrl field if non-nil, zero value otherwise.

+### GetAccountExperienceContactUrlOk

+`func (o *CreateProjectNormalizedPayload) GetAccountExperienceContactUrlOk() (*string, bool)`

+GetAccountExperienceContactUrlOk returns a tuple with the AccountExperienceContactUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountExperienceContactUrl

+`func (o *CreateProjectNormalizedPayload) SetAccountExperienceContactUrl(v string)`

+SetAccountExperienceContactUrl sets AccountExperienceContactUrl field to given value.

+### HasAccountExperienceContactUrl

+`func (o *CreateProjectNormalizedPayload) HasAccountExperienceContactUrl() bool`

+HasAccountExperienceContactUrl returns a boolean if a field has been set.

 ### GetAccountExperienceCustomTranslations